teiniker/teiniker-lectures-computerscience/linux/filesystem/FileSystemCommands.md

 * **cd** Change the current working directory.

 * **file** Determine file type.
-* **locate** Find files by name.
-It reads one or more databases created by updatedb.

 * **touch** Change file timestamps.
 * **cp** Copy files and directories.